The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Additional factors affecting satellite disruption

 The differences between the stellar mass profiles are less stark.
 At lower masses ($M_{*}<10^{7.5}\MSUN$), the stellar mass profiles appear nearly identical both within and outside the host halo, with the caveat that the \vgn{} profiles for satellites within the host extend to slightly smaller radii.
 In the highest mass bin however, the \vgn{} profiles extent to significantly smaller radii as with the DM profiles.
 These results suggest that there is little different in the stellar density profiles between the \tng{} and \vgn{} satellites, except for the innermost regions.
 We caution however that these profiles probe a different spatial regime than the concentrations $C$ measured in Section~\ref{sec:discIntrinsicProps}, which rely on the cumulative mass profiles and effectively linear radial binning and therefore, are not necessarily inconsistent with the findings of Section~\ref{sec:discIntrinsicProps}.
 The $r_{20}$ and $r_{80}$ values used to calculate $C$ are of the order $0.5$ and $1.5$~kpc respectively which spans a narrow region in these figures.

 The difference in satellite disruption may also stem from encountering different gravitational potentials from their hosts.
 Satellites with different pericentric distances may interact with the plane of the central galaxy's disc at various projected distances in the plane, and travel through a range of vertical distances.
 The gravitational forces (and tidal fields) they encounter will play a significant role in their disruption.
-In Fig.~\ref{fig:cenGravForceProfile}, we show the profiles of vertical acceleration (perpendicular to the central disc) i.e. $d\Phi/d|Z|$, for the \XC{} simulations at $z=0$ at different projected distances from the host centre.
-The \vgn{} host exerts lower gravitational forces everywhere compared to the \tng{} host, except for the central most regions where the forces are comparable.
+In Fig.~\ref{fig:cenGravForceProfile}, we show the profiles of vertical acceleration (perpendicular to the central disc) i.e. $d\Phi/d|Z|$, for the \XC{} simulations at $z=0$ and $z=1$ at different projected distances from the host centre.
+The satellites were accreted at various times in cosmic history and therefore will have encountered different host potentials; however, comparing the potential profiles at these two times provides an indication of how much this environment changes with time.
+The \vgn{} host exerts lower gravitational forces everywhere compared to the \tng{} host at both epochs, except for the central most regions where the forces are comparable.
 We have also examined the profiles of tidal force exerted by the hosts, $F_{\rm tidal} \propto d^{2}\Phi/d|Z|^{2}$ and find these to be similar between the two models (not shown).
-We have confirmed that this is also the case at e.g. $z=1.0$.
 Given that the \vgn{} low-mass satellites have higher disruption fractions than \tng{}, as do high-mass satellites at $z<0.4$, the difference in host potentials does not appear to be an important contributing factor in determining the satellite disruption fractions.